 A redeveloped forecasting system, the first stage already implemented, allows for forecasting of existing business, such as agreed contracts.
 A second stage, nearly finalized at the time of this case study, includes forecasting of potential business.
 It lets users import data from Excel into the LANSA forecasting application, simulate what-if scenarios and re-graph the data.
 Users can save different scenarios centrally linked to the ERP system and pull them up again later, saving a lot of time and reducing the change of errors.

-"We also redeveloped several legacy RPG applications in LANSA," says Leonard.
+"We also redeveloped several legacy ERP programs in LANSA," says Leonard.
 "The new applications have tabs to navigate and buttons to export data to Excel.
 They are far easier to use and drastically reduce the need for training.
 For example, a quite complex work scheduling application was recently implemented at our Lenoir plant in North Carolina, without IT staff having to travel to provide training.
 Similarly, an Engineering Data Base (EDB) application that previously required experience and cheat sheets to use, now hardly needs any instruction."

 Other applications are totally new.
 Requesting time-off, for example, was previously a manual process.
 Now workers can view relevant rosters/time slots and apply for time-off at a kiosk in their lunchroom.
 This Visual LANSA Web application has simplified the laborious paper-based procedure with a simple online solution.

-In addition to applications for internal users, Bemis is also working on a B2C eCommerce project, called ‘Classic Colors’it allows customers to select a toilet seat matching the color of the bowl from a large range of colors, including matches to bowl colors that are no longer produced.
+In addition to applications for internal users, Bemis is also working on a B2C eCommerce project, called ‘Classic Colors’.
+It allows customers to select a toilet seat matching the color of the bowl from a large range of colors, including matches to bowl colors that are no longer produced.
 Customers can pick a few colors and have them mailed as real paint chips in the actual material of their chosen toilet seat.
 They can match the paint chips with their bathroom and pick the color they like best, go back online and finalize their order.
 The solution is expected to decrease the number of returns because of color mismatches.